-- 10. The PIP Act and the RTI Act are intended to act in tandem to provide access to personal information as easily as possible while still ensuring relevant sensitivities are taken into account in the provision of information to the public. - I I. The interaction between the RTI Act and the PIP Act is not entirely clear. - 12.
-Without a clear distinction in the application process for RTI vs PIP Act requests, people who are seeking to access their personal information may mistakenly make an RTI request and pay the associated fee, rather than having this information free to them under the PIP Act. - 13.
-There is inconsistency in how agencies report on PIP requests. - 14.
-Delegated RTI officers are largely not given any training in handling PIP requests despite the fact that they are the officers most likely to receive personal information requests.
+- 10. The PIP Act and the RTI Act are intended to act in tandem to provide access to personal information as easily as possible while still ensuring relevant sensitivities are taken into account in the provision of information to the public. - 11.
+The interaction between the RTI Act and the PIP Act is not entirely clear. - 12.
+Without a clear distinction in the application process for RTI vs PIP Act requests, people who are seeking to access their personal information may mistakenly make an RTI request and pay the associated fee, rather than having this information free to them under the PIP Act.

-&lt;sup>21 Personal Information Protection Act 2004 sch | s 6(1).
+&lt;sup>22 Personal Information Protection Act 2004 sch 1 s 6(1).